 The Pergamonmuseum is currently undergoing extensive renovation planned by the architectural practice of Oswald Mathias Ungers.
 Alfred Messel’s original idea of adding a fourth wing to complete the building on the side facing Kupfergraben is finally about to be realized.
-The hall that contains the Pergamon Altar is closed until at least 2025.
-The north wing and the gallery of Hellenistic art are also closed.
-The South Wing of the Pergamonmuseum, featuring the Market Gate of Miletus, the Ishtar Gate and Processional Way from Babylon, and the Museum für Islamische Kunst (Museum for Islamic Art), remains unaffected and will be open to the public during this time.
+Since 2013 the hall with the Pergamon Altar is closed, as is the North Wing and the Hellenistic Hall.
+The South Wing of the Pergamonmuseum – which features the Ishtar Gate, the Processional Way, the Museum für Islamische Kunst (Museum for Islamic Art), and the Market Gate of Miletus will remain closed after 23 October 2023.

 With the panorama, the Antikensammlung and Yadegar Asisi are shining a spotlight on the city of Pergamon in Roman times (ca. 129 AD).
 The project carries on from the huge success of the first panorama that Studio Asisi created in 2011 for the Pergamonmuseum for the exhibition Pergamon: Panorama of the Antique Metropolis.

 Even during the inception of plans to forge a ‘sanctuary for art and learning’ on the Museumsinsel, the architects also aimed to create an outdoor space for people to stroll around in and while away the time.
 Today the Kolonnadenhof (Colonnade Courtyard) is an inviting public garden for museum and collection visitors to use.
-The newly sculpted Kolonnadenhof was officially handed over for public use on 6 June 2010 (UNESCO World Heritage Day).
-For a decade now, the Museumsinsel Berlin has enjoyed the status of a UNESCO World Heritage site.
 The sculptural works on display in the Kolonnadenhof stand as examples of the Nationalgalerie’s sculpture collection and present a glimpse of the rich holdings held inside.

 The James-Simon-Galerie is the visitor centre for the Museum Island.
 The building serves all visitors (individuals, tourist groups, and school groups) and contains ticket desks selling tickets for all museums, information desks, a café, and the central museum gift shop.
 In addition to a large area used for ticket sales, information and checkrooms, the James-Simon-Galerie also accommodates a lecture auditorium, and special exhibitions spaces.
 As part of the Master Plan for Museum Island – adopted in 1999 to preserve the UNESCO World Heritage, but also to transform it into a contemporary museum complex at the same time – the James-Simon-Galerie is assuming a central role in its function as a meeting point.